 When you make your own animated videos, you’re often working without the benefit of a professional designer or video expert.
 To make sure your final product meets your goals for clarity, messaging, and effectiveness, you’ll need to do a few things before you even open your video creation software.

-Here are the five steps of creating animated videos.
+Here are the five steps of creating animated videos with video editing software.

 1. Identify Your Sharing Platform

 Where do you plan to house this video?
 Will it be on your website?
 On YouTube?
 Shared internally over an LMS platform?
 Will you be sharing the video on your social networks?
 Your sharing platform will determine the length and orientation of your video.
 To maximize views and engagement, optimize your video for your platform.
 Here are some general guidelines for social media videos as well as videos for websites and learning management systems:

 Instagram: Instagram videos can be up to 60 seconds in length, but videos with the most comments average 26 seconds.
 As with Facebook, work with users’ expectations of the platform and keep it short.
 Stories can be up to 15 seconds long, and three Stories strung together tend to garner the most views.
 For Instagram videos stick with a square format; for Stories use a vertical orientation.

 Twitter: Twitter is a short-form channel.
 Videos on this social media platform can be up to two minutes and twenty seconds, but that’s far too long for the average user.
 Keep Twitter videos as short as possible and, like the rest of the social media channels, opt for a square orientation.

 YouTube: YouTube has a different audience than the previously mentioned channels – after all, they’re there for the videos!
 This means you can get away with significantly longer videos and still expect your viewers to stick around.
 YouTube is an ideal platform for content like detailed product demonstrations or animated explainer videos.
 Shoot for 2-8 minutes in length and always post in landscape mode to optimize visual interest on this platform.